GokulRajV8/Doughnut/README.md

 Java FX application to generate patterns made using Spirograph on a computer

 ## To run the application
-1. Include current folder jars and Java FX jars to CLASSPATH
+1. Include Java FX jars to CLASSPATH
-2. Build the application and go to app/build/libs folder
+2. Compile class files and go to bin/main
 3. Execute the below command :

-java --module-path "C:/Program Files/Java/javafx-sdk-17.0.1/lib" --add-modules javafx.controls,javafx.fxml root.Main
+java --module-path "C:/Program Files/Java/javafx-sdk-17.0.1/lib" --add-modules javafx.controls,javafx.fxml Main

 ## Features